Autopilot (AIOps Module)

 4. Select Submit.

-To configure Autopilot select the Settings tab.
+To configure Autopilot, click the Settings tab.

 The Preferences section contains the setting for how long Autopilot will allow a fixable finding to remain active before automatically applying the recommended remedy.
-Findings will always be automatically fixed after they have been active for this period of time, regardless of what the fixing behavior of the associated plugin is set to (see below).
+Findings will always be automatically fixed after they have been active for this period of time, regardless of what the fixing behavior of the associated model is set to (see below).

 Changes to settings must be saved to take effect.
 Click Save Changes to do this.

-To set whether a module or plugin will participate in the Autopilot scan: In the ENABLED column, click the switch to select the desired state.
-ON to enable, OFF to disable.
+To set whether a model category or individual model will participate in the Autopilot scan, click the switch in the ENABLED column to select the desired state: ON to enable, OFF to disable.

 Fixing Behavior Override